The Ultimate Guide to Cat Eye Sunglasses

 What’s the Best Face Shape for Cat-eye Sunglasses

 Now that you know exactly what cat-eye sunglasses are, you may wonder whether or not they are the right style for your face.
 The short answer is that cat-eye sunglasses are a lot more versatile than many of the other popular sunglasses styles.
 Unlike many other styles, there aren’t really any standard face shapes (square, round, oval, heart-shaped, etc.) that look bad with cat-eye sunglasses, but it is a very feminine shape and it tends to look better on women and people with feminine aesthetics.

-There is no overarching science to why some sunglasses suit us more than others, but there some generally accepted rules.
-The most fundamental rule when working out which sunglasses suit your face, is to choose a design that balances your features.
+There is no overarching science as to why some sunglasses suit us more than others, but there some generally accepted rules.
+The most fundamental rule when working out which sunglasses suit your face is to choose a design that balances your features.
 This is why round sunglasses tend to suit people with square faces and angular features.
 And it’s why square and rectangular sunglasses suit people with round faces.
 Cat-eye sunglasses draw attention up to the top half of your face; this means that they are especially complimentary to people with triangular and heart-shaped faces as they pull attention to the top of your face, away from your pointy chin, balancing out your features slightly.

 If you’re in any doubt about whether or not cat-eye sunglasses suit your face, visit a store and try several pairs on.
 Even if you have no intention of buying sunglasses from the store, trying on various styles from different designers is a great way to figure out what works for you — and what doesn’t.
 Make note of the styles that look best and also make note of the designer brands that look best.
 Perhaps you’ll discover that a more subtle cat-eye style suits you best; in that case, Ralph Lauren may be the right brand for you…